 An article circulated through Manitoba community newspapers and posted to the Manitoba Pork web site looks at the challenges facing agriculture and issues "A Call to Leadership."

-Cam Dahl, the General Manager of Manitoba Pork, suggests, while it is important to focus on having more value-added processing here at home and diversifying our export markets, we can forget about our closest and largest export market.
+Cam Dahl, the General Manager of Manitoba Pork, suggests, while it is important to focus on having more value-added processing here at home and diversifying our export markets, we can't forget about our closest and largest export market.

 Quote-Cam Dahl-Manitoba Pork: